awesome-p2p/masala/README.md

 	Setting a password results in encrypting each packet with AES256.
 The encrypted packet is encapsulated in bencode.
 With this action you effectively isolate your nodes from the rest of the world.

-  * `-r, --realm` *realm*:
-	Creating a realm affects the lookup process and the way how you announce your hostname to the swarm.
-It helps you to isolate your nodes and be part of a bigger swarm at the same time.
-This can be useful if you do not have your own bootstrap server and do not want to get mixed up with the rest of the swarm.
-You do not have problems with duplicate hostnames either as long as you do not share your realm with others.

   * `-p, --port` *port*:
 	Bind to this port (Default: UDP/8337)